steps-to-reproduce/codel-scripts/README.md

-# This repository provides the source code to simulate fluid model for CoDel and similar simulations using ns-2
+# Code to simulate fluid model of CoDel and similar simulations using ns-2.